You can arrive to Bratislava by plane, train, bus, car, boat or even on bicycle.

 Before travelling to Bratislava

 Crossing the Border

 In 2004, Slovakia has been a member of the EU.
 Visitors to Slovakia travelling from other EU countries, Switzerland, Liechtenstein, Norway and Iceland may travel using either a passport or a valid ID card.
 In 2007, Slovakia became part of the Schengen group of countries without border controls.
-A list of the countries whose citizens are required to have a visa can be found at: foreign.gov.sk
+A list of the countries whose citizens are not required to have a visa can be found at: www.slovakia.com

 There is no requirement to declare the following quantities of tobacco products: 400 pcs of cigarettes or 200 pcs of cigars or 400 pcs cigarillos or 1 kg of smoking tobacco or their proportional combination.
 Where alcohol is concerned: 10 l spirits or 90 l wine or 110 l beer or 20 l of aperitifs or their proportional combination.